-BSI-DSZ-CC-0782-2012
+BSI-DSZ-CC-0891-2015 ()

-Infineon Security Controller M7892 B11 with optional RSA2048/4096 v1.02.013, EC v1.02.013, SHA-2 v1.01 and Toolbox v1.02.013 libraries and with specific IC dedicated software (firmware)
+Infineon Security Controller M7892 G12 with optional RSA2048/4096 v1.02.013 or v2.03.008, EC v1.02.013 or v2.03.008, SHA-2 v1.01 and Toolbox v1.02.013 or v2.03.008 libraries and with specific IC dedicated software (firmware)

-from Infineon Technologies AG PP Conformance: Security IC Platform Protection Profile, Version 1.0, 15 June 2007, BSI-CC-PP-0035-2007 Functionality: PP conformant plus product specific extensions Common Criteria Part 2 extended Assurance: Common Criteria Part 3 conformant EAL 6 augmented by ALC_FLR.1

-Common Criteria Recognition Arrangement for components up to EAL 4
+SOGIS

+Recognition Agreement

+from Infineon Technologies AG

+PP Conformance: Security IC Platform Protection Profile with

+Augmentation Packages Version 1.0, 13 January

+2014, BSI-CC-PP-0084-2014

+Functionality: PP conformant plus product specific extensions

+Common Criteria Part 2 extended

+Assurance: Common Criteria Part 3 conformant

+EAL 6 augmented by ALC_FLR.1

-The IT product identified in this certificate has been evaluated at an approved evaluation facility using the Common Methodology for IT Security Evaluation (CEM), Version 3.1 extended by advice of the Certification Body for components beyond EAL 5 and guidance specific for the technology of the product for conformance to the Common Criteria for IT Security Evaluation (CC), Version 3.1.
+The IT Product identified in this certificate has been evaluated at an approved evaluation facility using the Common Methodology for IT Security Evaluation (CEM), Version 3.1 extended by advice of the Certification Body for components beyond EAL 5 and CC Supporting Documents as listed in the Certification Report for conformance to the Common Criteria for IT Security Evaluation (CC), Version 3.1.
+CC and CEM are also published as ISO/IEC 15408 and ISO/IEC 18045.

-This certificate applies only to the specific version and release of the product in its evaluated configuration and in conjunction with the complete Certification Report.
+() This certificate applies only to the specific version and release of the product in its evaluated configuration and in conjunction with the complete Certification Report and Notification.
+For details on the validity see Certification Report part A chapter 4.